nod-ai/shark-ai/sharktank/sharktank/torch_exports/wan/README.md

-# SHARK artifacts export and compile for Wan2.1 text+audio to video benchmarks
+# SHARK artifacts export and compile for Wan2.1 benchmarks

 ## Getting MLIR